 For five months the couple worked around the clock fixing every inch of it until it gleamed again.
 They put in a new kitchen, revamped the facade and brightened the space through traditional furnishings and antiquities.
 Thanks to their hard work, the space really does look the best it ever has.

 Originally, the plan was to flip it once all of the renovations were complete, but the couple tells us they’ve recently changed their minds.
 Instead, they hope to raise a family here one day.
 Who knows, maybe their own children will get to put their handprints in the front sidewalk just like Thomas did as a kid.
 They’d certainly be in good company.
-For the impressions he and his sisters made all those years ago still remain, ready and waiting for some company.
+For the impressions he and his sisters made all those years ago still remain.
 Enjoy! —Garrett